 YES; the pharmacy accepts many private insurances for prescription medications, in addition to the Clemson University Student Insurance Plan for undergraduate and graduate students and their spouses.
 If you have your insurance card and would like to give your information to our pharmacy, please print and fill out the Pharmacy Prescription Card Information and fax it to 864-656-2500, drop it off at the pharmacy inside Redfern Health Center, or give it to a pharmacy staff member at orientation.
 This will make it easier and faster for us to process your prescriptions on insurance.
 There have been many changes to prescription insurance plans.
 The pharmacy staff is here to help you answer your questions, but the more you can learn about your coverage the better.

 Redfern Pharmacy can fill prescriptions written by Redfern physicians and/or private off-campus physicians in South Carolina or other states.
-You may bring us your original prescription or your physician may call us at 864-656-3562, fax us your prescription at 864-656-2500 or e-prescribe your prescription (faxed or e-prescribed prescriptions for non-control medications only).
+You may bring us your original prescription or your physician may call us at 864-656-3562, fax us your prescription at 864-656-2500 or e-prescribe your prescription.
 For transferred prescriptions (those originally filled at another pharmacy), we must call the original pharmacy.
 To do so we will need your prescription number from your label, phone number of the pharmacy, your name and date of birth.
 A valid government-issued photo ID is required for all controlled-substance prescriptions, so please bring your ID with you.

 You may fill prescription(s) three ways: Smartphone, Desktop/Laptop, or IVR (Interactive Voice Response) system.
 All three ways may be used 24 hours a day and will help to save time.
 For more information, see heading above on Prescription Refills.
 All you need is your prescription number from your label.
 The refill phone number is the same as the main pharmacy number, 864-656-3562.
 You may also leave a message on this line if you do not know your prescription number or have a special request or question.
 Please be sure to leave a number where you may be contacted if we have any questions concerning your message.